OTC-CISRiley/CIS150InfoLevel1/docs/readme.md

 The payload is stashed in GitHub, and must be properly stored in TFS.

 ## TFS Treasure Map (Quick Reference)
 TFS is pretty simple to use, but you may need to refer to this Quick Reference while you learn.
+You should save it for future use.

 [TFS Quick Reference - Connect to TFS](ConnecttoTFS.pdf)

+## Create your TFS Project Folder on the TFS Server
+1. After creating your Folder, proceed with Clue 1

 ## Begin Clue 1
 1. Open Visual Studio
+2. Choose Continue Without Code
-2. Connect to tfs using Team Explorer in Visual Studio
+3. Connect to tfs using Team Explorer in Visual Studio
-3. Create a new Visual Studio project – check the add to source control check box
+4. Create a new Visual Studio project – note the project will be created in your Local Workspace
-- the check box adds the project to tfs control as the project is created
-- you can also use the file menu to add the project to source control at a later time
+- Do use the local workspace for your project location
+5. On the File menu, choose Source Control, Add Solution to Source Control
+- Save the solution in your TFS Project folder, created earlier

         static void Main(string[] args)
         {